 Scholarly Commons Citation

 Areen, Judith C., "Intervention Between Parent and Child: A Reappraisal of the State’s Role in Child Neglect and Abuse Cases" (1975).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1436.
+1436.